Yuan Shao: Sun Jian's advancement

 By early 190, however, Yuan became openly hostile.
 A coalition of regional officials and commanders from the eastern provinces, including Cao Cao, Yuan Shu, Han Fu, Zhang Miao and Bao Xin, formed up behind him in a campaign to oust Dong Zhuo.
-Yuan Shao declared himself General of Chariots and Cavalry (車騎將軍) and camped at Henei (河內), near a ford on the Yellow River just north of Luoyang.
+Yuan Shao declared himself General of Chariots and Cavalry (車騎將軍) and camped at Henei (河內), near a fort on the Yellow River just north of Luoyang.
 On 10 May 190, Dong Zhuo ordered the execution of all members of the Yuan clan in Luoyang; he then sent out emissaries with imperial edicts ordering the regional officials to disband.
 However, members of the coalition listened to Yuan Shao, and had all the emissaries executed instead (except Han Rong).
 Dong Zhuo then sent Hu Zhen, Lü Bu and Hua Xiong to deter the coalition vanguard led by Sun Jian.
 Despite initial success, Sun was able to capitalise on the internal conflict between Hu Zhen and Lü Bu and defeated them at Yangren.
 After that loss, Dong Zhuo decided to move the imperial capital to Chang'an, where his home base of Liang Province was nearby.
 A year later, Dong Zhuo burnt Luoyang to the ground and withdrew to the west with the mass of refugees.
 Although lacking a logistical base, Sun Jian and Cao Cao requested to pursue Dong Zhuo's retreating force, but Yuan Shao and other members largely disagreed with their opinion.
 Sun Jian was ordered to rendezvous with Yuan Shu, so Cao Cao led his own men to go on the pursuit alone, and was soundly defeated by Dong Zhuo's subordinate, Xu Rong.